CodeFusionTech/CFSelect/README.md

 ## Avoiding Rerender

-CFSelect already optimizes your code such that re-render is locaized to that specific component rather than entire component that you have connected.
+CFSelect already optimizes your code such that re-render is localized to the specific component rather than entire component that you have connected.

-However, to further optimize and avoid unneccesary creation of arrow functions and re-renders when parent component re-renders, you can use popular method that community uses
+However, to further optimize and avoid unneccesary creation of arrow functions and re-renders when the parent component re-renders, you can use popular method that React community uses

 ```jsx
 class App extends React.Component {